-USAID is working closely with its Ugandan partners and the private sector to help reduce the potential threats of oil and illegal resource extraction to biodiversity conservation.
-USAID programs also focus on conserving biodiversity through ecotourism and enlisting a broad range of stakeholders in conservation efforts.
 As a result of USAID’s work, Uganda’s area of biological significance has increased through improved conditions of wetlands, watersheds, forests and national park lands.
-Conserving these resources is essential for sustaining growth in both the tourism and agriculture sectors.
+Conserving these resources and improving adaptive capacity to climate change is essential for sustaining growth in both the tourism and agriculture sectors.

 Last updated: March 08, 2017